Skip to content

 self.log.debug(

-f"Cleaning up resources for process {uuid} with exit code {early_exit_code}"
+f"Cleaning up resources for process {uuid} with exit status {exit_status!r}"

 )